The shape and simplicity biases of adversarially robust ImageNet-trained CNNs: Visualizing channel preference via cue-conflict and NetDissect

 \section{Visualizing channel preference via cue-conflict and NetDissect}

-In Fig.~\ref{fig:Appendix_top49_cue_conflict_visulization_1}-~\ref{fig:Appendix_top49_cue_conflict_visulization_4}, \textbf{Top} is the top-49 images of the channels (Similar to Fig.~\ref{fig:top49_striped}).
+In Fig.~\ref{fig:Appendix_top49_cue_conflict_visulization_1}-~\ref{fig:Appendix_top49_cue_conflict_visulization_4}, we show three samples of the channel preferences experiment.
+In each of the sample, \textbf{Top} is the top-49 images of the channels (Similar to Fig.~\ref{fig:top49_striped}).
 On the \textbf{Middle \& Bottom}, we zero-out the corresponding channel and re-run the conflict test to find out the images that were mis-classified. \ie Fig.\ref{fig:Appendix_top49_cue_conflict_visulization_1} the clock images in \textbf{Middle} were classified into shape category by cue-conflict test.
 After zeroing-out the channel, the network lose the ability to classify the image into shape category.